OctopusDeploy/blog/blog/2021-09/google-integration/index.md

 Google Container Registry (GCR) support has been included in the existing Docker feed type.
 Define the feed URL as one of the [regional GCR URLs](https://cloud.google.com/container-registry/docs/pushing-and-pulling#add-registry) and supply a service account JSON key for authentication:

 :::hint
 To query GCR feeds, the **Cloud Resource Manager** API must be enabled.
-This can be done [here](https://console.developers.google.com/apis/api/cloudresourcemanager.googleapis.com/overview).
+This can be done [in the Google Cloud Platform dashboard](https://console.developers.google.com/apis/api/cloudresourcemanager.googleapis.com/overview).
 Without this API, image searches return no results in Octopus.
 :::

 ![Octopus dashboard open on Library page showing External Feeds](gcr.png "width=500")